mosip/documentation/docs/releases/1.2.0.2/test-report.md

 ## Main Features Tested

 * Registration Client UI
-* Partner Management Service UI
+* Partner Management Portal UI

 ## Test execution statistics

-### Reg.
-Client and PMP UI Automation test results
+### Registration Client and PMP UI Automation test results

 Below mentioned are the test metrics for functional testing using mock MDS, mock Auth, and mock ABIS.
 The process followed was black box testing which based it's test cases on the specifications of the software component under test.